 Query: doesn’t it strike anyone but me as decidedly sinister that within two weeks after we see Rookwood explaining the protections that the Ministry routinely places on Prophecy records, Trelawney is abruptly sacked, a scant week–10 days before the end of the school Term (why not just wait until the Term ends at least?) and a determined effort is made to see her ejected from the protections of Hogwarts Castle?

-For that matter, do we have any reason to believe that the Rookwood “vision” took place in real time?
+On the other hand, do we have any reason to believe that the Rookwood “vision” took place in real time?
 In that vision, we watched Rookwood explain why Bode (strangled by the cutting of Devil’s Snare in St Mungo’s over the Christmas break) could NOT have removed the Prophecy record from the DoM.

-And what’s with the bit at the end of the vision where after Rookwood leaves the room, and there no longer is anything in the room to associate it with any specific time, then Voldemort suddenly gets up, goes over and reveals himself in the mirror, so Harry cannot help but get the point of what he has been watching?
+And what’s with the bit at the end of the vision where after Rookwood leaves the room, and once there no longer is anything in the room to associate it with any specific time, then Voldemort suddenly gets up, goes over and reveals himself in the mirror, so Harry cannot help but get the point of what he has been watching?
 Does the former Tom Riddle really strike you as the kind of guy who spends a lot of time contemplating himself in mirrors?
 He’s not exactly introspective, is he?

 Think about it.